abhisheknagarajan/Machine-Learning-Classification-Problem-on-Loan-Prediction/README.md

 # Column Description:

-Loan_ID                object
+Loan_ID                Unique Loan ID

-Gender                 object
+Gender                 MALE or FEMALE

-Married                object
+Married                Whether the Applicant is Married or Not

-Dependents             object
+Dependents             Number of Dependents the Applicant shares with

-Education              object
+Education              Whether the Applicant is Graduate or Not Graduate

-Self_Employed          object
+Self_Employed          The Applicant is Self Employed or Not

-ApplicantIncome        int64
+ApplicantIncome        Income of an Applicant

-CoapplicantIncome      float64
+CoapplicantIncome      Income of the Dependent

-LoanAmount             float64
+LoanAmount             Loan amount in thousands of dollars

-Loan_Amount_Term       float64
+Loan_Amount_Term       Term of loan in months

-Credit_History         float64
+Credit_History         credit history meets guidelines yes or no

-Property_Area          object
+Property_Area          Urban/ Semi Urban/ Rural

-Loan_Status            object
+Loan_Status           Loan approved (Y/N) this is the target variable

 # Task Completed: